fullstack-development/developers-roadmap/backend/middle-1/haskell.md

 ## Generics

 * What is generic programming?
+* What methods of generic programming can be used in GHC Haskell? (name at least three)
+  * How these methods may synergize with other extensions, such as `DefaultSignatures`, `ConstraintKinds`, overlapping instances or others?
 * What is `Generic` type class and what is its main goal?
 * What is the difference between `Generic` and `Generic1` typeclasses?
 * What are the primitive types that can describe all other Haskell algebraic data types (`K1`, `:+:`, etc)?